 Where sustained long-term funding is available, assessments may be incremental, with efforts focusing on new sub-basins within a watershed, or issues and effects not previously assessed.

-However, it is important to integrate incremental assessments with previous information to get a better handle on the cumulative effects and cause and effect relationships between physical, chemical, and biotic processes operating in watersheds.
+However, it is important to integrate incremental assessments with previous information to get a better handle on the cumulative effects and cause and effect relationships between physical, chemical, and biotic processes operating at a watershed scale.

-It is recommended that the following considerations be made when determining the necessary scope and scale of assessment for restoration and project planning:
+The following considerations are recommended when determining the necessary scope and scale of assessment for restoration and project planning: